-Challenge problems (see Appendix 3) are great options for Choice Time any day.
-Offering "spicy" variations of worksheets or unfinished activities as Choice Time activities can be another nice option.
+Challenge problems (see Appendix 3) are great options for Choice Time.
+Offering "spicy" variations of worksheets as Choice Time activities is another nice option.

 ★ Games to send home

 See Appendix 1 for games to send home.
 These will help parents/guardians and students play math games at home.
 You can always send other favorite games home, or encourage students to share games they've learned with people at home.
 Note that there is no homework for this program otherwise.